Base Layers for Cycling in the Cold

-If you’re reading this and don’t know what base layers are, I highly recommend you read Winter Cycling Clothing Essentials where I explain how to layer up your clothes to optimise warmth for colder rides.
+If you’re reading this and don’t know what base layers are, I highly recommend you read Winter Cycling Gear Essentials where I explain how to layer up your clothes to optimise warmth for colder rides.

 I’ve ridden through some extremely cold winters in the Alps where day temperatures are averaging around zero, so to get the most out of my training, the base layer has to be right, no matter what else you add over the top.